U.S. stocks not moved by October's marquee deals

 October's megadeals were spread out among many sectors.

-The biggest for the month, as well as 2016 to date, was telecom giant AT&T Inc's (T.N) proposed $85.4 billion acquisition of content creator Time Warner Inc (TWX.N).
-Qualcomm's (QCOM.O) $38 billion purchase of NXP Semiconductors NV (NXPI.O) also set a record for the semiconductor sector.
+The biggest for the month, as well as 2016 to date, was telecom giant AT&T Inc's proposed $85.4 billion acquisition of content creator Time Warner Inc. Qualcomm's $38 billion purchase of NXP Semiconductors NV also set a record for the semiconductor sector.

 There were also large deals announced between cigarette makers, asset managers, and oil-and-gas producers.
 Healthcare stood out as a sector without big deals.